merement/Dice-GUI/README.md

 - [dice-stack-GUI](https://github.com/gtsanyal/dice-stack-GUI)

-- The feature displaying labels near selected nodes on the circle was suggested and tested in [logic](https://github.com/YilunUMichChen/logic).
+- Displaying labels near selected nodes on the circle was suggested and tested in [logic](https://github.com/YilunUMichChen/logic).

 Related simulation-side development and software references are collected in the Julia library: